yigithanyucedag/react-native-feather/README.md

 react-native-feather is a collection of simply beautiful open source icons for React Native.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and readability.

+At its core, Feather is a collection of SVG files.
+To use SVG files on React Native, [`react-native-svg`](https://github.com/react-native-community/react-native-svg) is needed.
+This component contains all Feather icons converted to make compatible with [`react-native-svg`](https://github.com/react-native-community/react-native-svg) package.

 #### Based on Feather Icons `v4.28.0`

 ## Installation